2004 Venezuelan recall referendum

 The Venezuelan recall referendum of 15 August 2004 was a referendum to determine whether Hugo Chávez, then President of Venezuela, should be recalled from office.
 The recall referendum was announced on 8 June 2004 by the National Electoral Council (CNE) after the Venezuelan opposition succeeded in collecting the number of signatures required by the 1999 Constitution to effect a recall.
+The result of the referendum was not to recall Chávez (59% no).

-The result of the referendum was not to recall Chávez (59% no), but there have been allegations of fraud.
-In 2004, a report by election observers rejected the hypothesis of fraud, but statistical evaluations released in 2006 and 2011 disagreed.
-Former United States president Jimmy Carter and his Carter Center, all groups which had observed the referendum, and other analyses denied fraud, saying the referendum was performed in a free and fair manner.
-Far-right think tank Center for Security Policy disputed the center's endorsement of the electoral process in the referendum.
-The Carter Center looked into the allegations and released a paper and statistical analysis reaffirming their original conclusions.
+The opposition Coordinadora Democrática declared that fraud had taken place and published a preliminary report supporting the conclusions.
+The Carter Center, the electoral observers and other analysts denied fraud, saying the referendum was performed in a free and fair manner.
+The Carter Center released a paper and statistical analysis at the request of the NGO Súmate to evaluate a study by Ricardo Hausmann and Roberto Rigobon, reaffirming the center's original conclusions.
+Statistical evaluations published in 2006 and 2011 have argued that fraud was committed, but this is contested by organizations that observed the election, such as the Carter Center.

-The petition
+Petition

 The recall mechanism was introduced into Venezuelan law in 1999 under the new Constitution drafted by the National Constituent Assembly and sanctioned by the electorate in a referendum.
 Under its provisions, an elected official can be subjected to a recall referendum if a petition gathers signatures from 20% of the corresponding electorate.
-Thus, to order a presidential recall vote in 2004, 2.4 million signatures were needed - 20% of the national electorate.
+Thus, to order a presidential recall vote in 2004, 2.4 million signatures were needed, or 20% of the national electorate.